ymcmrs/PyINT/README.md

 ### 3 Running PyINT

-1). $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files to set the related processing parameters:
+1). $SCRATCHDIR and $TEMPLATEDIR should be available in your system environment. $SCRATCHDIR for processing, $TEMPLATEDIR for template files to set the related processing parameters, $DEMDIR for saving DEMs:

       setenv SCRATCHDIR /Users/Yunmeng/Documents/SCRATCH
       setenv TEMPLATEDIR /Users/Yunmeng/Documents/development/TEMPLATEDIR
+      setenv DEMDIR /Users/Yunmeng/Documents/SCRATCH/DEM

 2).
 Preparing your template file, which should be saved in $TEMPLATEDIR,  for setting some basic parameters (see the template file above).The template file should be named with a prefix of your project name: